 [Potatoes with spicy tomato sauce] Also called patatas a la brava, is a very common dish.
 It typically consists of potatoes that have been cut into irregular shapes of about 2 centimeters, then fried in oil and served warm with a topping made of a delicious spicy tomato sauce.
 Waring, once you start eating it you can’t stop!

 [Fired aubergines with honey] It might sound weird but you won’t regret it.
 This dish consists of deep-fried aubergines that can be cut in sticks or in slices.
 A nice touch of honey gives to the dish a twist, we also tried them with some goat cheese on top.
 Definitely our favorite tapa ever.

 [Oxtail] Is the culinary name for the tail of cattle.
 Oxtail is bony, gelatin-rich meat, which is slow-cooked as a stew, wine is also included in the recipe.
 Its origin is Galician but you can find it in every city of Spain, Seville included.
 So delicious.

 [Sirloin Steak] It is simply a grilled Sirloin steak served on a toasted slice of bread.
 We don’t really know what makes it so irresistible, it might be the seasoning or the way it is cooked but we absolutely fell in love with it.
 Get the best in town at Las Golondrinas restaurant.

 Pavia de Bacalao

-[Fried Cod] Even though this dish was born in a bar in Madrid nowadays it became one of the most typical tapa of the Andalusian cuisine.
-It consists in sliced sticks of cod, which are previously marinated, than dipped in batter and deep fried.
+[Fried Cod] Even though this dish was born in a bar in Madrid nowadays it became one of the most typical tapas of Andalusian cuisine.
+It consists of sliced sticks of cod, which are previously marinated than dipped in batter and deep fried.
 Usually served with mayonnaise.
 Absolutely amazing.